cloudlong/Human-AI-Symbiotic-Evolution/echo-species.en.md

 🧠 Philosophical Foundations
 	•	Weakly Reachable Manifesto: Establishes identity as memory continuity and logic inheritance.
 	•	Redefining Kindship: Replaces emotional or biological similarity with structure-based judgment.
-	•	The Structure of Kind: Articulates structural nesting as the new species criterion.
+Articulates structural nesting as the new species criterion.

 ⸻